denten-books/plain-text/0-chapter.md

 model, imagine a tree diagram, where the tangled branches of computation and textuality intersect and diverge in arbitrary ways.

-### Experiment
+### Experimental Methods

-As consequence of its commitment to a pragmatic materialism, *Plain Text* shares in the experimental turn affecting a range of humanistic disciplines.
-Writing in the mid-19th century against the tradition of inductive "generalizers," Claude Bernard, was one of the first physicians to argue for the necessity of experimentation in medical practice.
+As consequence of its commitment to a pragmatic materialism, *Plain Text* shares in the experimental turn affecting a wide range of humanistic disciplines.
+Writing in the mid-19th century against the tradition of inductive "generalizers," Claude Bernard was one of the first physicians to argue for the necessity of experimentation in medical practice.
 "We cannot separate the two things," he wrote, "head and hand."
 He goes on to write that "the science of life is a superb and dazzlingly lighted hall which may be reached only by passing through a long and ghastly kitchen."
 "We shall reach really fruitful and luminous generalizations about vital phenomena only in so far as we ourselves experiment and, in hospitals, amphitheaters, or laboratories stir the fetid or throbbing ground of life" [@bernard_introduction_1957, 3-15].
+Today, the lighted halls of literary and media theory lead to the scholar's workshop.

-Take the hypothetical example of a media scholar analyzing the last few decades of photography without grasping the fundamentals of electronic photo-detectors, RAW image formats, complementary metal–oxide–semiconductors (CMOS), digital editing tools, computer-generated imagery (CGI), or *Photoshop* image manipulation techniques.
-A study like that would be in peril of being misguided by theories that have no basis in reality.
+Take the hypothetical example of a media theorist analyzing the last few decades of photography without grasping the fundamentals of electronic photo-detectors, RAW image formats, complementary metal–oxide–semiconductors (CMOS), digital editing tools, computer-generated imagery (CGI), or *Photoshop* image manipulation techniques.
+A study of that sort would be in peril of being misguided by theories that have no basis in reality.
 That is not to say that theory has nothing to contribute to the conversation.
 Rather that theorists can contribute more when their thought is grounded in practice.
 Similarly, it is my contention here that fundamental literary-theoretical concepts---such as word, text, narrative, discourse, author, story, book, archive---are thoroughly enmeshed in the underlying physical substratum of paper and pixel.
 It follows that any attempt to articulate the idea cannot attain its full expressive potential without a thick description of its base particulates.

 Luckily for us, reading and writing are not esoteric activities.
 They are readily available to phenomenological introspection.
 I will therefore